-The Project represents a significant development in the mining of the Hope Bay greenstone belt.
-Even though this Project spans the conventional Construction, Operation, Reclamation and Closure, and Post-closure phases of a mine project, Phase 2 is a continuation of development currently underway.
-Phase 2 has four separate operational sites: Roberts Bay, Doris, Madrid (North and South), and Boston and three mine sites: Madrid North, Madrid South and Boston.
-Development, operation and closure of the Phase 2 Project will overlap mining and post-mining activities at the existing Doris mine.
-As such, the temporal boundaries of this Project overlap with a number of Existing and Approved Authorizations (EAAs) for the Hope Bay Project and the extension of activities during Phase 2.
+The Project represents a significant development in the mining of the Hope Bay Greenstone Belt.
+Even though this Project spans the conventional Construction, Operation, Reclamation and Closure, and Post-closure phases of a mine project, the Madrid-Boston Project is a continuation of development currently underway.
+The Project has four separate operational sites: Roberts Bay, Doris, Madrid (North and South), and Boston.
+The development of these sites is planned to be sequential.
+As such, the temporal boundaries of this Project overlap with a number of Existing and Approved Authorizations (EAAs) for the Hope Bay Project and the extension of activities.

 For the purposes of the EIS, distinct phases of the Project are defined (Table 2.4-1).
-It is understood that Construction, Operation and Closure activities will, in fact, overlap among sites; this is outlined in Table 2.4-1 and further described in Volume 3, Section 2 (Project Design Considerations).
+It is understood that construction, operation and closure activities will, in fact, overlap among sites; this is outlined in Table 2.4-1 and further described in Volume 3, Section 2 (Project Design Considerations).